Amid Sex-Abuse Scandal, Swedish Academy Won't Award Nobel In Literature This Year

 It would be the first time since 1943 – in the midst of World War II – that the prestigious prize has not been awarded.

-Earlier this month, the head of the Swedish Academy, Permanent Secretary Sara Danius, stepped down amid criticism of the institution's handling of accusations of sexual assault and harassment against Jean-Claude Arnault, the husband of one of the Academy's members, Katarina Fronstein.
+Earlier this month, the head of the Swedish Academy, Permanent Secretary Sara Danius, stepped down amid criticism of the institution's handling of accusations of sexual assault and harassment against Jean-Claude Arnault, the husband of Academy member Katarina Frostenson.

 Three members withdrew from the 18-member Academy in protest after it voted not to remove Fronstein.

-Note: A previous version of this story incorrectly identified Swedish Academy member Katarina Frostenson as Katarina Fronstein.